You’ll spend most of your time waiting for the paint to dry.

 Use a brush to cut in before anything else.
-Cutting in is a painting technique that has you paint a straight line along all edges and borders that would be difficult to reach with a paint roller.
-Odds are you’ll need to use a lander to reach those spots on your ceiling.
+Cutting-in is a painting technique that involves painting a straight line along all edges and borders that are difficult to reach with a paint roller.
+Odds are you’ll need to use a ladder or step stool to reach those spots on your ceiling.

 Fill in the center of your ceiling with an extended paint roller.
 Once you’ve finished cutting in, use your preferred painting method to fill in the center.
 Take time to overlap the border with the new paint carefully so there are no noticeable streaks.

 Do both of these tasks at once with some extra help.
 You can absolutely cut in and roll simultaneously if you have enough hands to do it.
 Recruit a friend or two to help you complete this project twice as fast as you normally would.

 Move Onto Crown Molding (If You Have Any)

 Since the trick to painting is working top to bottom, crown molding should be the next stop on your list.
 Treat it the same way you’d treat the trim along your walls and windows.
 Cover with painter’s tape while you’re taking care of the ceiling.
 When that’s fully dried, remove the tape and use a brush to apply an even coating of gloss or semi-gloss trim paint.